qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 and see if that helps.
 If that doesn't resolve issues then reach out to the Beacon discord for assistance.

-## Where can I go for further assistance with issues?

-You can reach out to me, `stew675` on the [Qidi Official Discord](https://discord.gg/B6jDttWUE6) in the Plus 4 channel

-Alternately you can reach out to the [Official Beacon Discord Channel](https://discord.gg/MzTR3zE) and ask for help there

 ## Bed Z homing is slow!
 Can't it move faster?

 Yes, it can, but there is a risk of a nozzle crash if you change print bed sheets to something wildly different to what was